SoftwareGuy/kantcollesrv/README.md

 Let me just say this: I'm not using your assets (apart from your art, sounds and SWF data) to make money, I'm doing this for fun and as a hobby.
 And plus, your API is terrible, perhaps your R&D can use my code to fix your broken things?

 # Credits
-DMM - Base Game
+* DMM - Base Game

-KCT Team & uppfinnarn - For their work on KCT and KCSrv, along with the API documentation
+* KCT Team & uppfinnarn - For their work on KCT and KCSrv, along with the API documentation
+* Salt and friends from #kancolle on Rizon - for their help decoding the names of the API shipgirl attributes